Multidimensional Goodhart (project status)

 Status

-The initial motivation for the paper was trying to write a blog post on ‘recursive goodhart’, the intuition that because Goodhart affects your meta-level goal setting as well, there will always be Goodhart-shaped drift in whatever approach you use.
-When writing that paper, multiple empirical questions about Goodhart arose, most importantly the question “does adding / removing metrics make Goodhart better or worse”.
+The project’s original motivation was a blog post on ‘recursive goodhart’ — the intuition that because Goodhart affects your meta-level goal setting as well, there will always be Goodhart-shaped drift in whatever approach you use.
+Writing it raised empirical questions, most importantly “does adding / removing metrics make Goodhart better or worse”.
 The answer appears to be conditional, and most of the work went into finding what it is conditional on.

 Two channels, not one